brendanhasz/brendanhasz.github.io/_posts/2018-06-27-bayesian-correlations.md

 We can replace the normal distributions in our Bayesian model with t-distributions to ensure that outliers don't have such a huge effect on our estimates.
 Let's replace the multivariate normal distribution in the first level of our model with a multivariate t-distribution.
 That way, if an individual has datapoints which are outliers, it won't affect our estimate of that individual's parameter as much.

 In the second level of our Bayesian model, we could also also replace the population normal distribution with a t-distribution.
 That way, if any of the *individuals* are an outlier, our estimate of the population distribution won't be overly skewed by that single individual.
-For example, if all individuals showed a small positive correlation, but one individual showed a strong negative correlation, using a t-distribution would allow our model to let that individual's $\rho$ be negative, while still maintaining a positive estimate of $\rho$ across the population.
+For example, if all individuals showed a small positive correlation, but one individual showed a strong negative correlation, using a t-distribution would allow our model to let that individual's \\( \rho \\) be negative, while still maintaining a positive estimate of \\( \rho \\) across the population.
 However, we'll keep using a normal distribution for now for simplicity (but see the [Simplifications appendix](#simplifications) for more details).

 Let's create a multilevel Bayesian correlation model in Stan which uses a t-distribution at the lowest level instead of a normal distribution.
 This will allow for estimates which are more robust (to outliers).
 The only change we'll make here is to switch `normal(...)` to `multi_student_t(1,...)`.